hvetko/hublighter/README.md

   * Border color

 ### 1.0.0

-Initial (also known as The Glorious One).
+* Initial (also known as _"The Glorious One"_).

 ---

 ## TODO and Wishlist

-* Settings page with fancy color-picker.
+* Options page with fancy color-picker.
 * Go to next/previous occurrence.
+* Fix the bug with selecting HTML tag codes or special characters